8143267917/MY-project-1/README.md

 THIS IS MY FIRST PROJECT-
-it shows the hello world-
+It shows the Hello World-
-using of two programs-
+Using of two programs-
+Python and Java.